My Favourite Things to Do in Salzburg, Austria

 Guests are served a four course dinner based upon traditional 18th century Austrian recipes such as roast capaun (chicken) breast served with potato-pumpkin dumpling, semolina and locally grown vegetables.
 In between each course, professional musicians entertain you with pieces from Mozart's work such as 'Don Giovanni', 'The Magic Flute', 'The Marriage of Figaro' and of course, 'Eine Kleine Nachtmusik'.

-My wife and I visited the Stiftskeller a couple of years ago and it was an amazing evening.
+My wife and I visited the Stiftskeller a few years ago and it was an amazing evening.
 The food was excellent, the musicians (a soprano, a baritone and 5 string players) were all professional standard (all graduates of music universities, including the Mozarteum in Salzburg) and it made for an outstanding evening.

 One tip though.
 If Salzburger nockerl is the dessert for the night, give it a go, but don't be worried if you can't eat much.
-It is a kind of extra sugary meringue based dessert with cranberries and is the sweetest thing I have ever tasted.
+It is a kind of extra sugary meringue-based dessert with cranberries and is the sweetest thing I have ever tasted.
 I managed a couple of spoonfuls before it became too much.

 Non piu andrai - Wolfgang Amadeus Mozart